Please find below useful information and links to get started with the WGM160P Wi-Fi module:

 For WF200, WFM200 or WGM160P, the firmware uses by default the Relative CCA mode which automatically set the CCA level.

-This default mode is not recommended to pass the CE RF certification and for this certification the Absolute CCA mode shall be selected.
+This default mode is not recommended to pass the CE RF certification for the adaptivity test.
+Indeed for this certification the Absolute CCA mode shall be selected.

 If you are using the Full-MAC API this could be set with SL_WFX_CCA_THR_MODE_ABSOLUTE using this https://docs.silabs.com/wifi/wf200/rtos/latest/group-g-e-n-e-r-a-l-d-r-i-v-e-r-a-p-i#ga033dca6edbef96e4042d500a10dff9d8